- Download our Moving to Denmark Guide (PDF)

 Driving in Denmark

 Expats driving in Denmark can expect a fairly easy, stress-free experience.
 The roads are in excellent condition and traffic jams are not a major issue.
-The Danish government has invested in extending the country’s road network and expats will find that, due to the building of bridges, more and more areas and islands of the country are accessible by car.
+The Danish government has invested in extending the country’s road network and expats will find that, due to the construction of bridges, more and more areas and islands of the country are accessible by car.
 Expats can also use ferries to transport their cars between Denmark’s islands.

 Useful links